USEPA/haztrak/README.md

 haztrak is a simple web application that aims to showcase how hazardous waste handlers can integrate their systems with EPA's RCRAInfo and e-Manifest system.

-### The end goal is to create something that users can...
+### The end goal is to create something so users can...

 1. See a functioning example in action
 3. Read and easily understand how it functions
 5. Extend and make their own
     - Haztrak is distributed under the a permissive license.
 Feel free to take, adapt and redistribute it!

-### Haztrak is not...

-1. An out-of-the-box solution
-    - Haztrak is not meant for end consumers, those looking to use haztrak should have the necessarily knowledge and skills to deploy such a web application on their own.
-3. Distributed with warranty of any kind
-    - We welcome bug report, issues, patches, etc. However, you should not adopt haztrak with the expectation of receiving support from it's developers.

 ### The Stack

 - Python
-    - The Django Framework
+    - The Django Framework (> 4.0)
-    - The Django Rest Framework
+    - The Django Rest Framework (> 3.13)
     - [emanifest client API library](https://github.com/USEPA/e-manifest/tree/master/emanifest-py)
 - PostgreSQL (TBD)
-    - future work, currently there are so many modifications to our models right now it doesn't make sense to migrate from the SQLite default to a real database
+    - currently we're still making so many modifications it does not make sense to setup something besides SQLite.
+      However, the django framework tends to favor the use of Postgres, and while we currently have not made any design decisions that would force use of one db over another, I expect we will.
-- The Bootstrap Library
+- The Bootstrap Library (4.6)

 ### Areas in need of help 04/29/2022